http-everything/httpe/docs/content/docs/templating.md

 `{{ .Input.JSON.person.name }}` with submitted data `{"person":{"last_name":"Doe"}` returns "<no value>" because `person`
 is defined but `name` not.

-You can use the `|Default "someting"` to apply a default value if the field is unknown.
+You can use the `|Default "something"` to apply a default value if the field is unknown.

 ### File Uploads